-With all its charms, how to clam pizza remained trapped in New Haven for a maximum of a century is a thriller that can in no way be unraveled.
+With all its charms, how Clam Pizza Remained Trapped in New Haven for a maximum of a century is a thriller that can never be unraveled.
 At least it has escaped now.
-For the past decade or so, Frank Pepe Pizzeria Napoletana, the 93-12 months-vintage established order said to have invented the local delicacy, has been exporting it to its different branches in Connecticut, New York, Massachusetts, and Rhode Island.
+For the past decade, Frank Pepe Pizzeria Napoletana, the 93-12 months-vintage established order said to have invented the local delicacy, has been exporting it to its different branches in Connecticut, New York, Massachusetts, and Rhode Island.
 There is likewise a small cult of the clam pie amongst New York pizzaiolo.
-It has grown to be a fixture at Lombardi’s and a few Staten Island pizzerias, in addition to inspiring lovingly considered tributes at Pasquale Jones, Motorino, and the Clam.
+It has become a fixture at Lombardi’s, a few Staten Island pizzerias, and inspiring lovingly considered tributes at Pasquale Jones, Motorino, and the Clam.

 The New York Times